beardog108/pyckaxe/README.md

 Not recommended for production use yet.

+***This is just a proof of concept/dumb hack currently.
+If there is interest + help I might turn it into a real project***

 ## Requirements:

 OS: Anything with tmux.
 Tested on Linux; verified to work on Debian and Arch.
 Should work on most if not all others with tmux.